 "Asset" is a generic term describing some cryptocurrency.
 Assets can be thought of as tokens inside the Polkadot ecosystem, at least to the extent that they also have some supply, as well as logic governing changes to this supply.
 Users can obtain assets on their account balance in one of the following ways:

-Deposit: bring assets like BTC, ETH, and ERC-20 tokens into other blockchains by way of purpose-built bridges.
+- Deposit: bring assets like BTC, ETH, and ERC-20 tokens into other blockchains by way of purpose-built bridges.

-Claim: claim EQ tokens distributed during the token swap.
+- Claim: claim EQ tokens distributed during the token swap.

-Receive: someone transfers assets to user's account.
+- Receive: someone transfers assets to user's account.